Inclement Weather: Summer Heat Advisory

 • If you work remotely, you still need to know the signs and symptoms of heat illnesses.

-• If you are unable to report to work because of the extreme environmental conditions, you may use accrued vacation, compensatory time, exchange time, personal leave, or leave without pay to cover the missed work time, if applicable and approved by the supervisor (to the extent approval is required).
+• If you are unable to report to work because of extreme environmental conditions, you may use accrued vacation, compensatory time, exchange time, personal leave, or leave without pay to cover the missed work time, if applicable and approved by your supervisor (to the extent approval is required).
 Use of accrued sick leave is appropriate only in the case of illness.
 If there are duties that you can perform remotely, you should do so, with written approval from your supervisor or under a remote work agreement.

 Supervisors